ultimate271/notes/tolkien/akallabeth.md

 hills: there it is said that they lie imprisoned in the Caves of the Forgotten, until the Last Battle and the Day of Doom.

+### Númenor is destroyed, and Valinor and Eressëa are removed from Middle-Earth
 But the land of Aman and Eressëa of the Eldar were taken away and removed beyond the reach of Men for ever.
 And Andor, the Land of Gift, Númenor of the Kings, Elenna of the Star of Eärendil, was utterly destroyed.
 For it was nigh to